CodezPoet/code_examples/laravel/README.md

 :~$ composer require mews/purifier
 ```

-## Laravel 10
+## Build CSS

-To build the CSS with Vite run:
+To compile and build the CSS with Vite run:

 ```
 nvm run build